nodemailer/nodemailer/README.md

 Nodemailer
 ==========

-**Nodemailer** is an easy to use module to send e-mails with Node.JS (using SMTP or sendmail).
+**Nodemailer** is an easy to use module to send e-mails with Node.JS (using SMTP or sendmail) and it's Unicode friendly ✔**.

-You can use two ways to send an e-mail message: the *EmailMessage* constructor or the shortcut function *send_mail()*.
-The *send_mail()* function takes all the fields of the e-mail message as a function parameter and sends the e-mail immediately.
-*EmailMessage* allows to compose the message object first and send it later with its method *send()*.
-Nodemailers API is designed after Google App Engines [Mail Python API](http://code.google.com/intl/et-EE/appengine/docs/python/mail/).

-**Nodemailer is Unicode friendly ✔**.
 You can use any characters you like.

 Nodemailer supports
 -------------------